 Web data analytics provide developers with key insights into how their companies’ websites are performing, allowing them to diagnose and resolve issues that may inhibit online sales.
 According to a recent report from the Census Bureau of the Department of Commerce, e-commerce retail sales in the U.S. reached an estimated $137.7 billion in the first quarter of 2019, which demonstrates the importance of effective website design and user experience initiatives.
 A business’s conversion rate and web analytics investments often go hand-in-hand, as a lack of data-driven insight can lead to costly inefficiencies and large-scale redevelopment projects that overlook a website’s primary flaws.
 Some of the common metrics web developers prioritize include:

 - Bounce rate

 Analyzing these key performance indicators helps web designers identify UX and UI problems that act as barriers to a desired outcome, such as buying a product or signing up for a newsletter.
 But how do usability professionals turn data into tangible improvements?

 What an MS in MIS can teach you about UX and web data analytics

 If you’re interested in learning about how web analytics support the UX and UI development processes, consider enrolling in the online Master of Science in Management Information Systems from the University of Alabama at Birmingham.
 The MS in MIS program offers a unique curriculum that can help you understand the concepts and techniques usability professionals utilize to improve websites and convert visitors into customers.
-Students can explore important topics in desktop analytics, information systems and data science for business strategy through a concentration in IT Management, and gain valuable firsthand experience with the tools and technologies that are helping organizations connect with online audiences.
+Students can explore important topics in desktop analytics, information systems and data science for business strategy and gain valuable firsthand experience with the tools and technologies that are helping organizations connect with online audiences.

 Learn more about how a master’s degree in management information systems, offered through the Collat School of Business, can enhance your existing career.
 Reach out to an enrollment advisor today.